awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.RMAN.md

 + `p_section_size_mb`
 + `p_rman_to_dbms_output`

-For more information, see [Common Parameters for RMAN Procedures](#Appendix.Oracle.CommonDBATasks.CommonParameters)\.
+For more information, see [Common parameters for RMAN procedures](#Appendix.Oracle.CommonDBATasks.CommonParameters)\.

 The following example validates the DB instance using the default values for the parameters\.